KeithSloan/GDML_Command_Line_Utils/README.md

  * structute
  * setup

- and a gedml file with includes for the above
+ and a gdml file with includes for the above

  #### syntax